 QROPS tax treatment in Poland

-It is vitally important that you understand the implications of any double taxation treaty between Poland and the country in which your QROPS is/will be located.
+If you are resident in Poland and already have a QROPS, it is vitally important that you understand the implications of any double taxation treaty between Poland and the country in which your QROPS is located.

 In some cases it will be much less favorable than the treaty between the UK and Poland.

-At the end of the day, whether a UK Pension Transfer for you as a Polish resident is the best course of action or not, will be dependent upon your individual circumstances and specific financial plans.
-Feel free to e-mail me if you would like to discuss further – firstname.lastname@example.org.
+At the end of the day, what you do with your UK pension as a resident of Poland will be dependent upon your individual circumstances and specific financial plans.